Natural Solutions for Seasonal Affective Disorder

 Why do people develop Seasonal Affective Disorder?

 Scientists believe that this type of depression is caused by an imbalance with the neurotransmitter serotonin which is involved in maintaining a positive mood.
 They also believe that sufferers might overproduce the hormone melatonin, which is involved with sleep and circadian rhythms.
-Many people with SAD often have deficiency of Vitamin D.
+Many people with SAD often have a deficiency in Vitamin D.

 What is the most well-known treatment?